This thematic brief is based on the independent assessment carried by Tufts University on the Better Work Programme

 The experience of the Better Work programme provides an illustration of how poor occupational safety and health can threaten workers’ wellbeing as well as the competitive sustainability of factories.

-The report also tells a more positive story, highlighting improvements attributable to Better Work and demonstrating that improvements in occupational safety and health conditions are associated with higher productivity.
+Yet the report also tells a more positive story, highlighting improvements attributable to Better Work and demonstrating that improvements in occupational safety and health conditions are associated with higher productivity.